-UPDATE: Lenstag, the service that collects serial numbers from your gear and keeps them in a registry to be flagged and indexed online if they get ever stolen, now has free apps for iOS and Android in multiple languages.
+Lenstag is a service that curbs camera and lens theft by collecting serial numbers from your gear and keeping them in a registry to be flagged and indexed online if they get ever stolen.
+Lenstag now has free apps for iOS and Android in multiple languages.
 Some features include: gear name auto-complete, picture-taking of your gear right from your phone, easy and immediate flagging, and more.
 Lenstag aims to curb theft by making it harder to resell stolen items.

 Download it here:

-Lenstag is a new, free service that collects serial numbers from your lenses and cameras and keeps them in a registry to be flagged in the unfortunate event that they get stolen.
 By locking down a serial as belonging to its owner, the reselling and pawning of stolen gear becomes increasingly discouraged.
-The more people who register the gear, the more effective the registry system is.
+The more people who register their gear, the more effective the registry system is.
 Stolen serials are indexed online, so checking up on a serial before purchasing in the resell market is easier than ever.
 We have already registered our gear and want to give a few pointers on finding your gears’ serials.
 There are a lot of numbers listed on cameras and lenses and not all of them are unique identifiers–be sure you have the correct number!

 Canon’s Guide to Locating Equipment Serial Numbers is a great, visual resource.
 Some of the highlights to remember: